Delooping the functor calculus tower: Fulton-MacPherson operad

 \begin{thm} For any $m\geq 1$, the Fulton-MacPherson operad $\calF_m$ is strongly coherent. \end{thm}

 In the first three subsections we prove this theorem.
 In the last subsection we outline an alternative construction of a Reedy cofibrant replacement of $\calF_m$ as a bimodule over itself.
 We denote it by $\calBF_m$.
 It is used in Subsection~\ref{ss:FM5}, where we explain the initial geometrical idea for the delooping result.
 In the following, we recall the main properties of $\calF_m$.
-We refer the reader to the above references, where this operad and the conventions below about infinitesimal configurations are explained in full detail. \begin{itemize} \item[$\blacktriangleright$] $\calF_m(0)=\calF_m(1)=\ast$ and $\calF_m(k)$, with $k\geq 2$, is a manifold with corners whose interior is the configuration space $C(k\,;\,\mathbb{R}^{d})$, of $k$ distinct points in $\mathbb{R}^{d}$, quotiented out by translations and rescalings. \item[$\blacktriangleright$] The strata of $\calF_m(k)$, with $k\geq 2$, are encoded by non-planar rooted trees with $k$ leaves (labelled by $1,\ldots, k$) whose all internal vertices are of valence $\geq 3$.
+We refer the reader to~\cite[Section~5]{Volic14}, where this operad and the conventions below about infinitesimal configurations are explained in full detail. \begin{itemize} \item[$\blacktriangleright$] $\calF_m(0)=\calF_m(1)=\ast$ and $\calF_m(k)$, with $k\geq 2$, is a manifold with corners whose interior is the configuration space $C(k\,;\,\mathbb{R}^{d})$, of $k$ distinct points in $\mathbb{R}^{d}$, quotiented out by translations and rescalings. \item[$\blacktriangleright$] The strata of $\calF_m(k)$, with $k\geq 2$, are encoded by non-planar rooted trees with $k$ leaves (labelled by $1,\ldots, k$) whose all internal vertices are of valence $\geq 3$.
 The codimension of the stratum encoded by a tree $T$ is $|V(T)|-1$.
 The closure of the stratum encoded by $T$ is homeomorphic to $\prod_{v\in V(T)}\calF_m(|v|)$.
 We denote this closure by $\calF_m(T)$.
 It is a manifold with corners whose interior is the stratum we started with. \item[$\blacktriangleright$] By construction, $\calF_m$ is an operad in compact semi-algebraic sets, see~\cite{Volic14}. \end{itemize}

-In order to prove that the Fulton-MacPherson operad is strongly coherent, we will consider an alternative cofibrant replacement of the Fulton-MacPherson operad in the category $\Lambda\Ibimod_{\calF_m}$ that uses compactification of configuration spaces.
+In order to prove that the Fulton-MacPherson operad is strongly coherent, we consider an alternative cofibrant replacement of the Fulton-MacPherson operad in the category $\Lambda\Ibimod_{\calF_m}$ that uses compactification of configuration spaces.
 Similarly to the Fulton-MacPherson operad, the components of the infinitesimal bimodule so obtained are manifolds with corners.
-By studying the geometry of its stratification, we will be able to prove Theorem~\ref{th:FM}.
+By studying the geometry of its stratification, we prove Theorem~\ref{th:FM}.